siran/writing/posts/A New Vision On Money/A New Vision Of Money - 220 Give genuinely do not purchase your relationships.md

 ---
-title: On Money - 20: Give genuinely -- do not purchase your relationships
+title: A New Vision Of Money - 20: Give genuinely -- do not purchase your relationships
 date: 2025-11-27 15:14:00
 tags:
   - money